jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/normal-and-bright-palette.md

     - Tutorial
 ---

-# Palette of Standard and Bright Colors
+# Palette of Normal and Bright Colors
-Bright colors have higher intensity that stand more out than standard colors.
+Bright colors have higher intensity that stand more out than normal colors.

 ## Overview
 | Color | Normal | Bright |